2024 ASEAN-China Year Of People-To-People Exchanges Kicks Off

-data-text="2024 "ASEAN-China Year of People-to-People Exchanges" Kicks off" data-link=" "ASEAN-China Year of People-to-People Exchanges" Kicks off" class="whatsapp">Shar FUZHOU, CHINA - Media OutReach Newswire - 4 February 2024 - The launching ceremony of 2024 'ASEAN-China Year of People-to-People Exchanges' was held in Fuzhou, Fujian Province on February 2.
+(MENAFN- Media OutReach Newswire) FUZHOU, CHINA - Media OutReach Newswire - 4 February 2024 - The launching ceremony of 2024 "ASEAN-China Year of People-to-People Exchanges" was held in Fuzhou, Fujian Province on February 2.

 Shen Yiqin said that over the past 10 years, China and ASEAN have written a new chapter in pragmatic and friendly cooperation, and yielded fruitful results in people-to-people exchanges, which has become a vivid example of promoting the building of a community with a shared future for mankind.